ibm-cloud-docs/BlockStorage/mounting_rhel8.md

    ```
    {: pre}

-* If a LUN is provisioned and attached while the second path is down, the host might see a single path when the discovery scan is run for the first time.
+* If a volume is provisioned and attached while the second path is down, the host might see a single path when the discovery scan is run for the first time.
 If you encounter this rare phenomenon, check the [{{site.data.keyword.cloud}} status page](https://{DomainName}/status?component=block-storage&selected=status){: external} to see whether an event that impacts your host's ability to access the storage is in progress.
 If no events are reported, perform the discovery scan again to make sure that all paths are properly discovered.
 If an event is in progress, the storage can be attached with a single path.
 However, it's essential that paths are rescanned after the event is completed.
 If both paths are not discovered after the rescan, [create a support case](https://{DomainName}/unifiedsupport/cases/add){: external} so it can be properly investigated.

 ## Unmounting {{site.data.keyword.blockstorageshort}} volumes
 {: #unmountingLin}